 Raggedy Ann and Andy Collection

 Comic strip artist and graphic illustrator Johnny B. Gruelle created Raggedy Ann Stories for the P. F. Volland publishing company in 1918.
-Three years later Gruelle followed with Raggedy Andy stories, and soon Volland issued the dolls as tie-ins to its books.
-Dolls and books alike have remained popular and in production ever since.
+Three years later Gruelle followed with Raggedy Andy Stories, and soon Volland issued the dolls as tie-ins to its books.
+The dolls and books alike have remained popular and in production ever since.
 The Raggedy Ann and Andy Museum of Arcola, Illinois, donated many of the more than 1,400 Raggedy Ann and Andy items in this collection.
-It illustrates some of the hundreds of products—furniture, clothing, Halloween costumes, games, records, food products, and holiday decorations—that have employed Raggedy Ann and Andy’s images for almost a century.
+It illustrates some of the products—furniture, clothing, Halloween costumes, games, records, food products, and holiday decorations—that have employed Raggedy Ann and Andy’s images for a century.

 See also “Raggedy Ann Makes Her Move”; Raggedy Ann and Andy, inducted into the National Toy Hall of Fame in 2002 and 2007; and the Gruelle Family Collection in The Strong’s Brian Sutton-Smith Library and Archives of Play.